...But Seriously: Songs

+Atlantic Records initially placed a sticker on the CD version that read "Two bonus tracks" which Collins disagreed with and clarified that they were "extra" songs.
+The sticker was changed accordingly.
 The album was a departure from the dance pop of the No Jacket Required album.
 Unlike No Jacket Required, this album was a pop-rock album, but also included various styles and influences, like R&B, dance-pop, jazz, soul and gospel.

-"Hang in Long Enough" was the opening of the album.
-This song was a dance-pop song, with influenced soul and rock.
-The song talks about ambition.
+"Hang in Long Enough" is the opening track on the album.
+It is a dance-pop song, with influenced soul and rock, and talks about ambition.

 "That's Just the Way It Is" is an anti-war ballad about The Troubles in Northern Ireland and features David Crosby on backing vocals.
 Collins had wanted Crosby to perform on his first solo album Face Value (1981), but he was unavailable at the time.
 The two met at the Atlantic Records 40th Anniversary concert in 1988, and Crosby was keen to participate on the album.
 When recording moved to Los Angeles, Collins prepared several mixes of the songs that he wanted Crosby to sing on and recalled that Crosby "did exactly what I expected him to do [...]
 He just picked a few notes out of the air that I would never have thought of".
 The B-side to the single was "Broadway Chorus", the demo version of "Something Happened on the Way to Heaven".

 "Do You Remember?" has lyrics from the perspective of a man whose relationship is failing due to his lover's neglect.
 It features Stephen Bishop on backing vocals.

 "Something Happened on the Way to Heaven" was written by Collins and his longtime touring guitarist Daryl Stuermer.
 It was the last song written for the album and was originally for the Four Tops, but it was not delivered to the group as Collins wanted to keep it for himself by the time it was finished.
 While the song was being arranged in the studio in England, Stuermer had devised some chords for the chorus which resulted in Nathan East playing bass on the new parts as Sklar had left for the US.